 - Does not follow through on something you thought they had agreed to or is unavailable when they said they would be?

 - Forgets to do something or does it poorly – on purpose?

 Welcome to a passive-aggressive person!
 These are the folks who hide hostile behaviours behind passive ones.

-Although there are many reasons why someone will choose this behaviour, there are two reasons I see the most:
+Although there are many reasons why someone will choose this behavior, there are two reasons I see the most:

 If you have to deal with a passive-aggressive person, here are 5 tips to consider:

-- Identify the behaviours that are hostile, even if they have sugar-coated them with smiles and empty promises or blamed outside circumstances for their behaviours.
+- Identify the behaviors that are hostile, even if they have sugar-coated them with smiles and empty promises or blamed outside circumstances for their behaviors.

 - Use assertive language to clearly identify what they are doing and what you expect in the future.

 - Set boundaries and limits with clear consequences if they will not follow through.